Introduction to HTML

 - Displaying text if the image fails to load.

-c. width
+c. width and height

 - These attributes specify the dimensions of the image.